-If a small format I/O unit needs to be swapped out, the replacement unit must be programmed with the correct IP address.
-The 8-way switch on the rear of the unit allows the the least significant byte of the IP address of the primary port to be set in binary.
+If a Hydra I/O box needs to be swapped out, the replacement unit must be programmed with the correct IP address.
+The 8-way switch on the rear of the unit allows the least significant byte of the IP address of the primary port to be set in binary.